 The indoor sports center and outdoor tennis, football and basketball courts at RHU provide ample opportunities for students, faculty and staff to participate in their favorite sports, hobbies and training needs.
 A team of specialists organizes athletic activities and tournaments to engage students and help them develop skills in the sports they are passionate about.
 Varsity teams are formed and supported to participate in local and international competitions.
-For more information please contact Coach Khaled Baba at: babakk@rhu.edu.lb or 05/603090, Ext: 330.
+For more information, please contact the Athletic Department at 05/603090, Ext: 330.